Stand with Ukraine flag

 </configuration>

-To enable/disable logging for some part of the system you need to add proper </logger> configuration and wait up to 10 seconds.
+To enable/disable logging for a specific part of the system, you need to add the appropriate </logger> configuration, and wait up to 10 seconds.

 Different deployment tools provide different ways to update logs: